ppgia-unifor/kubow/tools/README.md

 * [istio](https://github.com/istio/istio): a service mesh tool.

-To download and deploy those tools in your cluster, follow the intructions provided in each tool's folder.
+To download and deploy each of those tools in your cluster, follow the intructions provided in the tools' respective folder.